Time-Frequency Shift Invariance of Gabor Spaces with an $S_0$-Generator: Introduction

-In a sense, this question has analogies with the---by now solved---problem concerning the regularity of the dual window of a Gabor frame.
-In 1997 is was shown (see \cite{FeichtingerGroechenigGaborFramesAndTFAnalysisDistributions}) that if $g\in S_0(\R^d)$ generates a Gabor frame for $L^2(\R^d)$ over a lattice \emph{of rational density}, then the dual window $\gamma$ is also an element of $S_0(\R^d)$.
-Since there seems to be no obvious reason why this statement should only hold for rational density lattices, it was conjectured in \cite{FeichtingerGroechenigGaborFramesAndTFAnalysisDistributions} that it is true for arbitrary lattices.
-Six years later the conjecture was confirmed by Gr\"ochenig and Leinert \cite{GroechenigLeinert} by using $C^*$-algebra methods.
-Similarly, we conjecture here that the theorem from \cite{TFInvarianceAndAmalgamBL} holds for arbitrary lattices:
+In a sense, this question has analogies with the research concerning the regularity of the canonical dual window of a Gabor frame.
+In 1997 it was shown (see \cite[Theorem~3.4]{FeichtingerGroechenigGaborFramesAndTFAnalysisDistributions}) that if $g\in S_0(\R^d)$ generates a Gabor frame for $L^2(\R^d)$ over a lattice \emph{of rational density}, then the canonical dual window also belongs to $S_0(\R^d)$.
+It was conjectured in the same article that this property continues to hold for general lattices.
+Six years later, this conjecture was confirmed by Gröchenig and Leinert \cite{GroechenigLeinert} by using $C^*$-algebra methods.